ocaml/ocaml.org/data/tutorials/lg_02_if_statements_loops_and_recursion.md

 them from integer constants).
 Hence the check.

 The strange use of recursion in this function is almost certainly for efficiency.
-OCaml supports for loops, so why didn't the authors use for loops?
-We'll see in the next section that OCaml's for loops are limited in a way which prevents them from being used in `string_of_float`.
-Here, however, is a more straightforward, but approximately twice as slow, way of writing `string_of_float`:
+OCaml supports `for` loops, so why didn't the authors use `for` loops?
+We'll see in the next section that OCaml's `for` loops are limited in a way that prevents them from being used in `string_of_float`.
+Below, however, is a more straightforward (but approximately twice as slow) way of writing `string_of_float`:

 <!-- $MDX skip -->